No. 4 | Taking the Leap

 Observe anyone who wants to make a change.
 You’ll notice how tightly they hang onto their excuses.
 It’s often not evident to them but it’ll be so obvious to you.

 This is where you have a choice.
-You can fight for your excuses, or you can ‘think forward.’
+You can fight for your excuses, or you take the leap.

-Likewise, thinking forward is not about getting rid of your thoughts.
+Likewise, taking a leap is not about getting rid of your thoughts.
 For one, it’s not possible.
 And for two, you need thoughts to create action.